 - Acknowledge all of the moms in your life…but on another day.
 I have three different mother figures in my life, and it is absolutely impossible to see all of them in one day, as well as have a relaxing Mother’s Day.
 So we celebrate Mother’s Day with them individually…on random days.
 I mean, it doesn’t have to be the second Sunday in May in order to tell your mom how much you love her, right?!?

 - Send a little love to your mom squad…over Mother’s Day weekend.
 I don’t know what I would do without the community of moms who have talked me through teething, tantrums, and then some.
 So I show them how much I appreciate them with a card, cup of coffee, or bouquet of flowers.
 But on Saturday.
 Or Friday.
 Even Thursday.
 That way their families can spoil them on Sunday, along with mine.

 - Relax and let it go.
 So many people get all caught up in having the perfect social media post on holidays such as Mother’s Day.
 It’s so incredibly dumb, because as everyone knows, those photos are staged.
 I’m so proud that so many publications have singled out my Instagram feed for being a great one (Thanks, Red Tricycle and Mommy Nearest!), but I’ve got to tell you, parenting and motherhood isn’t as “carefree” as it looks.
 Unplug for the day.
 You won’t regret it.

-For more about how to have the best Mother’s Day (including what gifts to ask for and give to those special mamas in your life), check out this page.
+For more about how to have the best Mother’s Day (including what gifts to ask for and give to those special mamas in your life), check out my Mother’s Day Guide.